Gurrt/software-process/assignment-2/power.md

 This leaves open the question whether a high motivation makes you more productive given a fixed timeframe.
 The impact of motivation on performance is a complex matter.
 Recognition of ones work is proven to impact performance [Uzonna]

+###Control in Scrum
+Robert Simons describes four levers for harnassing control:
+- Beliefs systems
+- Diagnostic control systems
+- Boundary systems
+- Interactive control systems

+He argues that a combination of these levers is required to ensure effective control (with examples of what can happen when you don't)[Simons].
+Scrum provides a some forms of diagnostic control.
+By having a sprint review each sprint, the stakeholders can have an overview of the results of the previous sprint and have the chance to influence the comming sprint(s).
+Scrum puts a lot of emphasis on leaving the control to the development team.
+Since Scrum does not ensure that a combination of the four levers of control is utilized properly, a project done with Scrum can still fail, due to a lack of, or the wrong application of control (the same examples given by Simons apply[Simons]).

 ##RUP
 // TODO